mulesoft-developers/dataweave-libraries-exchange-getting-started/README.md

 - Changes on the `pom.xml` to include the Exchange DataWeave library.
 - A simple flow with a Transform Message component making use of the DataWeave library.

-> **Note**: The `Organization ID` might no longer work if you try this.
-You need to follow the tutorial to set up your own Org ID.
+> **Note**: You need to change the `Organization ID` with your own.
+You need to follow the tutorial to learn how to set up your own Org ID.

 ## Installation Instructions